lavendersprite/libretro_script/README.md

 ### retro.hc

 This is non-nil if the core supports [hcdebug](https://github.com/leiradel/hackable-console), allowing breakpoints and watchpoints.
-The following functions are enabled:
+The following fields are available:

 ### retro.hc.system_get_description()